apigee-labs/rapier/README.md

 ## Examples

 Rapier is very easy to understand and learn.
 The easiest way is by example.
-Rapier builds on to of the [JSON Schema](http://json-schema.org/) standard, so if you have never seen JSON Schema, you should spend a few minutes getting some level of understanding of what it looks like and what it does.
+Rapier builds on top of [JSON Schema](http://json-schema.org/), so if you are not familiar with that standard, you should spend a few minutes getting some level of understanding of what it looks like and what it does.

 ### Hello World